 - 1. When an employee returns to work because of a department request made after the employee has completed his or her normal work shift and left the work station, the employee shall be credited with four (4) hours work plus any hours of work in excess of four (4) hours in which the employee is continuously engaged in work for which he or she was called back. - 2.
-Call-back shall be paid at one and one-half (1 1/2) times the regular rate. - 3.
-There shall not be any duplication or pyramiding of rates paid under this Section. - An employee shall be credited with not more than one (1) minimum four (4) hour guarantee for work performed during any four (4) consecutive hour period.

-- 5. An employee credited with four (4) hours pursuant to this Section may be assigned other work until the guaranteed time has elapsed. - 6.
+Except as provided in Section 4.C.3., below, call-back shall be paid at one and one-half (1 1/2) times the regular rate. - 3.
+There shall not be any duplication or pyramiding of rates paid under this Section. - 4.
+An employee shall be credited with not more than one (1) minimum four (4) hour guarantee for work performed during any four (4) consecutive hour period. - 5.
+An employee credited with four (4) hours pursuant to this Section may be assigned other work until the guaranteed time has elapsed. - 6.
 Call-back pay shall apply only when an employee is required to physically return to work (e.g., leave home or another off-duty location) in order to perform required duties.